 Let’s take a look at which countries produce the most oil.

 Countries With the Largest Oil Reserves

-The Middle East is incredibly rich in oil reserves and a substantial part of the world’s oil is trapped in this region.
+The Middle East is incredibly rich in oil reserves, and a substantial part of the world’s oil is extracted in this region.

 However, the country with the largest proven oil reserves in the world is Venezuela.
-Let’s take a look at which states have the largest reserves of unextracted oil.
-(Statistics at the start of 2017):
+Let’s take a look at which states have the largest reserves of unextracted oil as of 2022, according to BP.

 How to Trade Crude Oil?

 Trading a contract for difference (CFD) on crude oil is not complicated.
 By buying or selling a crude oil CFD in response to one of our crude oil trading signals, you participate in the price movement of the black gold without actually owning it physically.
 It’s traded exactly like a currency pair.
 The only difference is that you’re buying or selling crude oil against the US dollar.

 Events that impact or have the potential to change the supply or demand of oil tend to move the oil price.

 Obviously, production and consumption data also impact the oil price.
 For example, if the United States crude oil inventories reveal that there’s recently been a strong draw from US energy reserves, we know that energy consumption, and hence, the demand for oil, has increased.

 An increase in the demand for oil will put upward pressure on the oil prices, except if the oil supply increases at the same rate or faster.
 Conversely, when data is released which shows that the demand for oil is waning, it could put downward pressure on oil prices.